Sold goods for Cash Journal Entry

 There is always a profit element.

-So, business owners record the Sale of goods at cost plus profit element.
+So, business owners record the sale of goods as a cost-plus profit element.

 Also Read: True Up Journal Entry